HxHippy/PWGen/website/docs/user-guide/passwords.md

 ### Password History

-PwGen automatically maintains a history of password changes:
+PwGen-rust automatically maintains a history of password changes:

 **Accessing History:**
 - In GUI: View entry details to see password history